kumahq/kuma-website/app/_src/policies/meshtcproute.md

 for example) target the same destination, only a single route type with the highest specificity will be applied.

-In example, in a situation when both `MeshTCPRoute` and `MeshHTTPRoute` exist, and target the same destination, like below:
+In this example, both `MeshTCPRoute` and `MeshHTTPRoute` target the same destination:

 **MeshTCPRoute**:
 ```yaml